 Batata Vada Recipe (Aloo Vada)

 Batata Vada is a popular Snack from the Maharashtrian cuisine.
-The Marathi & Portuguese word ‘Batata’ translates to ‘Potatoes’ and ‘Vada’ are ‘Fritters’.
-Also known as Aloo Vada, these are spiced potato balls, dipped in gram flour batter and deep fried.
-These are crisp, flavorsome and super addictive.
-Batata Vada are also a popular street snack and is eaten as is with Coriander chutney & Chai.
-Sometimes these are stuffed in a pav (Indian bread) to make Vada Pav, another street food delicacy from Mumbai.
+The Marathi & Portuguese word ‘Batata’ translates to ‘Potatoes’ and ‘Vada’ to Indian ‘Fritters’.
+Also known as Aloo Vada, these are spiced potato balls, dipped in gram flour batter and deep fried to perfection.

 About Batata Vada

-Batata vada are easy to make and makes for a great snack.
 The preparation for this appetizer starts with boiling the potatoes until fork tender.
-These are mashed and added to a tempering made with spices and herbs.
+They are mashed and added to a tempering made with spices and herbs.
 Small portions of this spiced potatoes are shaped to balls.

 The second part is to make a thick batter with gram flour, known as besan.
 These spiced potato balls are dipped in the thick batter and deep fried until crisp and golden.
 Sounds so good right!

 Batata Vada are best served right out of the hot oil.
 These are good to serve on their own.
-A cup of Masala chai, or dry garlic chutney, coriander chutney, Green chutney, Mint chutney, Red Garlic Chutney or some fried green chilies also go well.
+A cup of Masala chai, or dry garlic chutney, Coriander chutney, Green chutney, Mint chutney, Red Garlic Chutney or some fried green chilies also go well.

 For convenience you can also make the spiced potatoes ahead and refrigerate.
 Make the batter and fry them when you are ready to serve.
 They can be reheated in the oven or air fryer until crisp.

-For more Potato Recipes, you can check
+For more Potato Recipes

 Aloo Bread Pakora